 News | Events

-Our recommendations regarding precautions for preventing Coronavirus exposure are updated as circumstances change.
+These recommendations for preventing Coronavirus exposure are updated as circumstances change.

 Advice and recommendations for patients undergoing therapy or having scans and reviews are as follows: